Time Walker: Plot

 Meanwhile, the "mummy" tracks down the students who have the stolen crystals.
 The crystals are crucial components of an intergalactic transportation device that will allow the alien to return to its home planet.
 The alien violently reclaims its crystals, and, when he brutally attacks a female student, Lt.
 Plummer is called in to investigate the crime.
 As more students turn up dead or injured, Plummer believes that he is on the trail of a serial killer.

 While Plummer conducts his investigation, Douglas translates the hieroglyphic text from the sarcophagus.
 He hopes it will reveal the identity of the mummy.
 The text reveals that Tutankhamun found the alien in a coma-like state.
 Thinking that the unconscious alien was a god, Tutankhamun and his attendants touched it and were killed by its infectious fungus.
 The king and the alien were then buried together in the king's tomb.
 Douglas, having figured out that the "mummy" is an alien, makes the connection between the alien and the crystals.
 He then traces the stolen crystals back to Peter, who admits to the theft and gives Douglas the one crystal he kept for himself.

-In the end Douglas, Wendall, Bruce, two students, a security guard and the alien all end up in a boiler room where the alien has set up its transportation device.
+In the end, Douglas, Wendall, Bruce, two students, a security guard and the alien all end up in a boiler room where the alien has set up its transportation device.
 The alien activates the device by placing the last recovered crystal on it; his mummy wrappings disintegrate, revealing his true form.
 The security guard urged by Bruce shoots at the alien, but Douglas leaps in front of the alien to protect it.
-As Douglas lies injured the alien takes his hand, and the two disappear.
+As Douglas lies injured, the alien takes his hand, and the two disappear.
 A single crystal is left where the alien stood.
 Bruce grabs the crystal, and the fungus begins to destroy his hand, as the film ends stating: "To Be Continued."
-No sequels or tie-in media have been produced that continue the story.

 Cast

 Production

 Time Walker was produced by Dimitri Villard and Jason Williams.
 Williams, who starred in the 1974 sexploitation film Flesh Gordon, co-authored the story with Tom Friedman.
 It was distributed by New World Pictures.
-Skip Schoolnik edited Time Walker.
+Skip Schoolnik edited the film.

 The outside building of the University is California State University Northridge's Sierra Hall.

 Release

 Time Walker was re-released for home video under a new title (and new opening and closing credits) in Spring 1991.
 This is the version that aired on MST3K.

 Shout!
-Factory released it on DVD bundled with several other New World films: Lady Frankenstein, The Velvet Vampire, and Grotesque on September 27, 2011.
+Factory released it on DVD bundled with few other New World films: Lady Frankenstein, The Velvet Vampire, and Grotesque on September 27, 2011.
 Shout! later released it on Blu-ray in 2016.